Interview: Enrique García Rodríguez

 What can Latin America learn about economic integration from the history of the EU?

-ENRIQUE GARCÍA RODRIGUEZ: Europe has made a great political effort over the years.
+ENRIQUE GARCÍA RODRIGUEZ: European integration offers important lessons for Latin America.
+Europe has made a great political effort over the years.
 This continuity is one of the factors in the success of the EU’s integration, compared with Latin America whose own efforts since the late 1950s have not been fully sustained.
 The EU managed to establish strong supranational institutions that can resolve differences among its members.
 There has also been a historical recognition of the asymmetries and imbalances that exist, which has lead to the adoption of specific measures to try to correct these.
+Similarly, Europe has included popular participation to encourage continuation of the integration process and support its decisions.
+One of the most important lessons is the symbiotic and interdependent relationship between European institutional and economic bodies.
 Regional integration in Latin America is at an important turning point.
 There are significant differences in economic and political priorities, as well as disparities with regards to integration mechanisms and bilateral negotiations.
 Likewise, there are difficulties in making progress on multilateral negotiations.
 Another issue where Latin America must adopt a pragmatic approach is in the treatment of asymmetries, which has not yet been fully addressed.
 Weaknesses in the physical infrastructure affect integration, and the region suffers logistical difficulties at border crossings and from limited electrical and telecommunications interconnection.
-In this context, over the past decade we have approved more than $8bn of funding to implement 64 physical integration projects, with total investment of more than $26bn, including roads, railways, telecommunications, energy, ports and airports.
+In this context, CAF’s mission is to strengthen regional integration and promote sustainable development.
+In the past decade we have approved more than $8bn of funding to implement 64 physical integration projects, with total investment of more than $26bn, including roads, railways, telecommunications, energy, ports and airports.
 Additionally, CAF has been working on the implementation of interrelated strategic programmes to promote regional integration; generate knowledge and expertise for the analysis of infrastructure sectors; improve the planning and preparation of investments; and strengthen public institutions responsible for infrastructure management.

 Would greater focus on vocational education help increase foreign direct investment (FDI)?